- We cherish gathering together as a church more than ever during this time! At Cornerstone, we have two service times

 How should I respond personally to this crisis?

 On the level of personal physical health, we would urge you to follow the normal health precautions: to wash your hands regularly and stay home if you are feeling ill.
-In particular, you should strictly follow these guidelines if you are part of an at-risk population.
+In particular, we encourage you to strictly follow these guidelines if you are part of an at-risk population and have chosen not to

 On the level of spiritual health, we need to lean on God’s truth to settle our hearts and guide us in trying times.
 Several truths can be a helpful reminder.